jjgumucio/Rickdiculously-Easy-CTF/README.md

 # Rickdiculously Easy CTF
-### This repo covers my walkthrough the [Rickdiculously Easy 1](https://www.vulnhub.com/entry/rickdiculouslyeasy-1,207/) CTF game.
+### This repo covers my walkthrough of the [Rickdiculously Easy 1](https://www.vulnhub.com/entry/rickdiculouslyeasy-1,207/) CTF game.

 First difficulty I had to tackle was not related with the game per se.
 After opening the box in Virtualbox and running it, it wasn't visible on my network.
 I tryed using nmap with several host discovery options.
 Finally I realized that I had to